Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Of course, in the first stage, the mediator states his neutrality in the dispute and describes the process of mediation to both parties.

-The parties are informed about the fact that whatever will be disclosed will remain confidential even when they go to court for the purpose of dispute resolution.
+The parties are informed about the fact that whatever will be disclosed will remain confidential even when they go to court for dispute resolution.

 Furthermore, the mediator needs to gain the confidence and trust of the parties to effectively resolve the dispute.